“My name is not Adam” is a representation of the story of Adam. Adam is

-Furthermore, he limited his network to only his closest friedns
+Furthermore, he limited his network to only his closest friendsand relatives.

-and relatives.
-Adam needed to stay anounymous.
+Adam needs to stay anounymous.
 Now the organisations that

 harras him have all his information.
-The situation became so bad, that it does
+The situation became so bad while making the project, that it does

 not matter if Adam stays anonymous anymore.

 This work is an investigation of why Adam can not use his real name.
 I’m investigating how these harassments have led to changes.
 How human right